The Best Cyber Security Tips for SMBs

 Your environment is under remote attacks because it is available 24/7.
 Hackers constantly scan the Internet for vulnerabilities, so you should also check your surroundings.
 The longer an exposure goes unfixed, the more likely an attack will occur.
 With readily available tools, it’s easier for attackers to find and exploit internet vulnerabilities.

 Organizations that cannot afford full-time in-house security experts can outsource IT services to run vulnerability scans.
-The IT service provider provides a continuous security audit of your system, immediately identifies high-impact flaws and changes in the attack surface, and quickly scans the infrastructure for emerging threats.
+An IT service provider enforces a continuous security audit of your system, immediately identifies high-impact flaws and changes in the attack surface, and quickly scans the infrastructure for emerging threats.

 Your attack surface consists of all systems and services exposed to the Internet.
 The larger the attack surface, the higher the stakes.
 It means exposed services like Microsoft Exchange for email or content management systems like WordPress can be vulnerable to brute force or credential stuffing.
 New vulnerabilities are discovered in these software systems almost every day.
 By eliminating public access to sensitive systems and interfaces that don’t need to be in the public eye and ensuring that two-factor authentication (2FA) is enabled, you can limit your exposure and significantly reduce your risk.